King's College, Cambridge: Academic profile

-Intake and access profile
+Admissions

 The college has gradually broadened its intake to include many students from state schools, often having the highest proportion of maintained school acceptances of the undergraduate colleges.
 This has led to accusations of reactionary bias against public school pupils and of affirmative action (positive discrimination), although the relatively high proportion of state-school students reflects the far greater number of applications from pupils at maintained schools in comparison to other Cambridge colleges.

 King's has established a Schools Liaison Officer post in order to provide support to students, whatever their background, and schools and colleges of any type to find out more about the University of Cambridge and the college.
-King's is the link Cambridge College for schools in North East England through Cambridge University Area Links Scheme.
+King's is the link Cambridge college for schools in North East England through Cambridge University Area Links Scheme.

 Generally, the atmosphere at King's is considered to be easier than that of other colleges to integrate into for students from a working-class or minority background.
 However, a survey conducted by Varsity Newspaper in January 2009 revealed that the average parental income of students who participated in the survey at King's was higher than the university average.

-In June 2018, Dr. Priyamvada Gopal alleged racial profiling by college porters at the gate of King's College, Cambridge.
+In June 2018, Priyamvada Gopal alleged racial profiling by college porters at the gate of King's College, Cambridge.
 Gopal said that she was subjected to racial profiling and aggression by the porters and gatekeepers of King's and said porters frequently hassled non-white staff and students at the gates.
 While several students and staff corroborated her accusations, a King's College spokeswoman denied wrongdoing by staff.
 As a result of the attention the issue received, Cambridge University students came forward describing similar experiences.
 Gopal said that she received hate mail following her announcement.
 Gopal announced that she would no longer supervise students at King's until there was a resolution to the long-standing problem.